readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

 In early-stage startups, there's little room for solo exploration or prolonged periods of independent work on new technologies; being adaptable and focused on the core objective is crucial.
 Innovative use of new technology is not ruled out, but a pragmatic approach has to be taken to

-Strong engineers that want to leverage new technologies typically build proof-of-concept demos in their free time

-will learn new

-build

-maybe consider

- Rust microservice or ChatGPT,

- are forunate enough to generate vast amounts of money, and the best engineers are rewarded with

-reveneues
-able to generate Some software companies are able  revenue software generates There is a clear
+Strong engineers naturally enjoy using new technologies, and will typically build proof-of-concept demos to show if a solution is viable.
+This tends to just happen during their work time, and the set the work will still get delivered.

 * **Respect deadlines**.
 Early stage startups have very limited budgets and are in a rush to get to market with a new product before someone else.
 This is not the place for coasting and getting to play with some technology that interests you, this is a place where delivery matters.
 There will be numerous times where hitting a deadline is not only required, but it's essential to the survival of the company.

 * **Switch off social notifications**.
 Focus and concentration are essential for anyone wanting to be a productive, high performing team member.
 Software engineering is one of the most financially rewarding careers in the world, and you're not getting paid to send memes to your mates.

-have someone checking in to as

 * **Delivering all the requirements** of a user story.
 That's right, someone has made a list of 3 bullet points in the user story, and they actually want all 3 of them!
 They'd absolutely love it if you can read through that list, and make sure you've done them all, rather than having to remind you at the code review stage.
 If the requirements are unclear or there is some issues involved in achieving that, discuss these rather than submit code for review that ignores them.